hiphoox/course-rubymotion/README.md

 Necesitamos crear los slides del CollectionView
 A partir del capitulo 16 ya debemos escribir los proyectos usando mas ruby sintaxis en lugar de Objective-C sintaxis.
 Para que sirva como ejemplo de una aplicación completa bien hecha.

+We need to change the
+Please add the following ruby files to the app folder: root_view_utilities.rb and time_offset.rb which help us in this chapter. to
+Please copy the following ruby files from the resources directory to the app folder: root_view_utilities.rb and time_offset.rb which help us in this chapter

+In the UI_Elements module of the workbook we need to add a line of code in the time_label method

+We need to simplify the examples.
+Explain more about the topics.
+Start at the exact time.